brevzin/brevzin.github.io/_posts/2025-07-26-ctp-reflection.md

 What else can we try?

-Well, it turns out that while we cannot use `vector` or `span` here.
+Well, it turns out that we cannot use `vector` or `span` here.
 Nor can we use something like a `std::array<std::meta::info, N>` or `std::meta::info[N]` because we don't have a way of knowing what `N` is.
-But we can have a _single_ `std::meta::info` that itself represents an object whose type is `std::meta::info`.
+But we can have a _single_ `std::meta::info` that itself represents an object whose type is `std::meta::info[N]`.
 And two objects of type `std::meta::info` are template-argument-equivalent if they're equal, and one of the ways in which they can be equal is if both represent the same object.

 We can achieve that with `std::meta::reflect_constant_array`.
 If we have some customization point `ctp::serialize()` that takes an arbitrary `T` and returns a `std::vector<std::meta::info>`, then our representation can be: